INSPIRATION STATION

 Bringing Athlete and Sport Activism to Every Kitchen Table

 How do we make athlete and sport activism everyone’s responsibility?
 Rather than a passing conversation, how does it become a topic discussed around every kitchen table?
 How do we intentionally and authentically engage and promote athlete and sport activism locally, nationally and internationally?
-Join us to learn what is currently driving athlete and sport activism in youth, collegiate, Olympic and professional sport, and how to build on this energy and momentum.- Panelists:
+Join us to learn what is currently driving athlete and sport activism in youth, collegiate, Olympic and professional sport, and how to build on this energy and momentum.

 o Timothy F. Bryson, Program Director, Student-Athlete Career Development, University of Maryland-College Park